sabre-io/sabre.io/source/_posts/2014-03-31-new-website.md

 never had a proper website, and we've always just hosted from Google Code.

-As Google slowly started to lose interested in code hosting, we migrated more and more features to Github.
+As Google slowly started to lose interested in code hosting, we migrated more and more features to GitHub.
 The biggest thing left: the wiki.
 So what once started as a place to host the new wiki, turned into a brand-new design, by [our][1] very own Martin Kaniut, who's also responsible for the [fruux][1] design.